 Zaa’tar can be used dry in marinades and dressings as well as turned into a paste and spread and rolled into pita sandwiches.

-A family of herbs made from the dried and ground berries of the wild sumac with flavors that are tangy, toasty with a nutty flavor.
+It belongs to a family of herbs made from the dried and ground berries of the wild sumac with flavors that are tangy, toasty with a nutty flavor.

 Other Recipes You Will Enjoy